starzel/buildout/README.txt

 Testing
 +++++++

-Setup for jenkins
+Setup for gitlab-ci and jenkins
-    Configure jenkins to run the script ``./bootstrap_jenkins.sh``.
+    Configure your ci-system to run the script ``./bootstrap_ci.sh``.
 This will configure and run the whole buildout.

 Deployment